csc-training/summerschool/gpu/docs/07-multi-gpu.md

 # Querying Device Properties

-* one can query the properties of different devices in the system using `hipGetDeviceProperties()` function
+* one can query the properties of different devices in the system
     * no context needed
     * provides e.g. name, amount of memory, warp size, support for unified virtual addressing, etc.